TimothyCorrado/small-biz-cybersecurity-toolkit/progress/README.md

 This folder contains **internal, analyst-style working notes** used during the development of this cybersecurity portfolio.
 Unlike `CONTRIBUTION_LOG.md`, which is polished and recruiter-friendly, the **progress folder is intentionally informal**.

-Think of it as your personal SOC analyst notebook.
+Think of it as my personal SOC analyst notebook.

 ---